 Sarek is currently in Europe for a semester abroad while earning credit for his Master of Music in Percussion Performance degree from the University of Urbino in Urbino, Italy as a graduate research assistant for UTSA's Graduate Advisor of Record, Dr. Drew Stephen.
 After this semester, he will be completing the remainder of his M.M. degree at the University of Western Ontario in London, Canada in the Fall of 2016 on a full academic scholarship.
 He has also recently been accepted into the So Percussion Summer Institute workshop held at Princeton University in New Jersey where he will collaborate and perform new compositions from upcoming American composers.

-Zach Gutierrez (b.1992) is a percussionist and music instructor from Houston, Texas.
-In addition to performing and teaching, he serves as the Executive Director for a Houston based nonprofit performing arts organization -Space City Performing Arts.
+Zach Gutierrez is a percussionist and educator from Houston, Texas.
+In addition to performing and teaching, he serves as the Executive Director of Space City Performing Arts.

 As an active performer, Zach has performed in events with the Pacific Region International Summer Music Academy, Peabody Percussion Group, Transitory Sound and Movement Collective, MUSIQA, The Cadets Drum and Bugle Corps, Glassmen Drum and Bugle Corps, Brazosport Symphony Orchestra, So Percussion Summer Institute, Sam Houston Percussion Academy, 3G Percussion, and Space City Performing Arts.
 In 2013, Zach was fortunate enough to be with The Cadets Drum and Bugle Corps when they were awarded the Fred Sanford High Percussion Award.